nash-meg/project418-518/README.md

-HEALTH INSURANCE COVERAGE STATUS AND TYPE BY AGE BY EDUCATIONAL ATTAINMENT

-How educational attainment affects healthcare access

 MEDIAN EARNINGS IN THE PAST 12 MONTHS (IN 2019 INFLATION-ADJUSTED DOLLARS) BY SEX BY EDUCATIONAL ATTAINMENT

 Gives education by income and segments for sex (male/female)

-PLACE OF BIRTH BY EDUCATIONAL ATTAINMENT IN THE UNITED STATES

-Allows us to compare:

--Born in US (live in the same state they were born)

--Born in US (live in different state than where born)

--Born outside US

-give education levels for each category